 Every morning and evening there will be a synchronization with the central computer to make a backup and to exchange new information.

 There will be an experiment with the use of newspapers.

+There will be an experiment with the use of newspaper.
 The application of current news in the classes could prevent "disreading".

 A financial contribution has been requested from the province of Limburg for this project.

-The price of the package of books can decrease 300,- E per year Cooperation with several publishers, like ThiemeMeulenhoff is going on.
+The price of the package of books can decrease 300,- E per year

+Cooperation with several publishers, like ThiemeMeulenhoff is going on.